ChorusOne/opus-pool-sdk/book/docs/interfaces/StakeTransactionData.md

 • **amount**: `bigint`

-Amount of the ETH staked or unstaked
+Amount of the ETH staked in the transaction.

 ___